Branding - consistency

-You're getting the drift here, McDonalds, Coke, all the rest - "the household names," market themselves as "being of a consistent quality, *whether that be bad or good in comparison with competiton is not the point.
+You're getting the drift here; McDonalds, Coke, all the rest - "the household names," market themselves as "being of a consistent quality, *whether that be bad or good in comparison with competition is not the point.
 I'm not saying that company advertising is accepted carte blanche, but that "perception" meets customer "expectation."
 Expectation is malleable.
 Advertising shapes it.

 In a world of unlimited choices - decisions are often made in advance of thinking.

 Branding is a tool you use to deliver the kind of consistent experience your customer expects.
 You build the "expectation" through advertising "consistent quality."

 You've developed your brand, mission and vision...you have?
 Your website is up and running, connected to your analytics and potentially the phone.

 First step into the marketplace.
 Lets look at it in order.
 Facebook owns Instagram.
 Google owns pretty much everything else - and you've already got a gmail account, so first stop is Facebook, then Twitter.